lingua-pupuli/docs/vscode/content/en/docs/Extension Settings.md

 Enable/disable the Puppet document on-type formatter, for example hashrocket alignment

+#### puppet.editorService.formatOnType.maxFileSize

+Sets the maximum file size (in Bytes) that document on-type formatting will occur.
+Setting this to zero (0) will disable the file size check.
+Note that large file sizes can cause performance issues.

+Default: `4096`

 #### puppet.editorService.hover.showMetadataInfo

 Enable or disable showing Puppet Module version information in the metadata.json file